 Matthew has taught graduate and undergraduate students, led workshops, and directed productions at many universities, including Coastal Carolina University, Marshall University, University of Rochester, Ohio Northern University, University of North Texas, Meredith College, and Kent State University, where in 2008 he succeeded Ping Chong, Vincent Dowling, and other master theater makers as the Roe Green Visiting Director.
 A Drama League Directing Fellow, Matthew was selected for Richard Foreman’s Blueprint Series for Emerging Directors in 2002.
 He has created works with support from the National Endowment for the Arts, ArtNY, and other foundations, and in 2008 he served as an adjudicator of new plays at the American College Theater Festival.

 Matthew holds an MFA in Theatre Directing from York University, Toronto, and is a member of SDC, the labor union of professional theater directors and choreographers in America.
-He lives in New York’s Hudson Valley with artist and stage designer William Bezek.
+He teaches Directing at Marymount Manhattan College, and he lives in New York’s Hudson Valley with artist and stage designer William Bezek.